Efficient moment tensor machine-learning interatomic potential for accurate description of defects in Ni-Al Alloys

 \subsection{Description of the energetics of point defects by MLIP}

-Since a crucial goal of our developed MLIP is to provide an accurate description of point defects, including vacancies and vacancy clusters, within the Ni-Al system, this section extensively evaluated the MLIP on various types of point defects, including mono-vacancies, di-vacancies, tri-vacancies, vacancy clusters, and antisite defects.
+Since a crucial goal of our developed MLIP is to provide an accurate description of point defects, including vacancies and vacancy clusters, within the Ni-Al system, this section extensively evaluated the MLIP on various types of point defects, including monovacancies, divacancies, trivacancies, vacancy clusters, and antisite defects.